 Online Course Policy

-To be eligible to apply to MBKU, foreign/international applicants must fulfill these requirements:
+To be eligible to apply to MBKU, foreign/international coursework must meet the following requirements:

-- Completion of all prerequisite courses in either the U.S. or Canada.
-(Please note: even though you have taken the prerequisite courses as part of your undergrad degree in a foreign university, you will need to repeat the prerequisite courses at a college or university in the U.S. or Canada.)
+Completion of all prerequisite courses in the U.S. (Please note: even though you have taken the prerequisite courses as part of your undergrad degree in a foreign university, you will need to repeat the prerequisite courses at a college or university in the U.S.)

-Applicants who have not earned a baccalaureate degree from a regionally accredited U.S. institution must also submit official scores from the Test of English as a Foreign Language (TOEFL).
-This is required regardless of the official language of the country in which the education took place or the predominant language of the degree-granting institution.
+For degrees earned outside of the U.S., applicants must submit official scores from the Test of English as Foreign Language (TOEFL) scores.
+This is required regardless of the official language of the country in which the education took place, or the predominant language of the degree-granting institution.
 Scores should be sent directly using Marshall B. Ketchum University Code 4893.
-Minimum scores include:

 Requirements for Accepted Students